🚀 Fast address finder for Bitcoin and altcoins using OpenCL & Java – includes vanity address generation, balance checking, and offline support.

 These are stored in thesecp256k1_t

-structure and used during scalar multiplication.
+structure and reused during scalar multiplication. -

-Left-to-Right Scalar Multiplication: The multiplication loop scans the wNAF digits from most to least significant:
+The multiplication loop scans the wNAF digits from most to least significant:- Each iteration always doubles the current point.

 - If the current digit is non-zero, it adds the matching precomputed point.